Uncovering the role of the density of states in controlling ultrafast spin dynamics

-To cope with the ever-increasing demand in data storage and processing, all-optical technologies are emerging as new and promising concepts to provide faster and more energy-efficient manipulation of units of information.
-Research, investigating ultrafast optical control of magnetization, has made a lot of progress since its first discovery~\cite{beaurepaire_ultrafast_1996}: the magnetization of ferrimagnetic~\cite{stanciu_all-optical_2007, radu_transient_2011} or antiferromagnetic materials~\cite{olejnik_terahertz_2018} can be deterministically reversed; spin currents can be launched ~\cite{battiato_superdiffusive_2010, malinowski_control_2008}, injected into a non-magnetic material~\cite{kampfrath_terahertz_2013, huisman_femtosecond_2016} and result in efficient THz emission~\cite{seifert_efficient_2016, seifert_terahertz_2017}.
+Driven by the ever-increasing demands on data storage and processing, all-optical technologies are emerging as promising concepts to provide faster and more energy-efficient manipulation of units of information.
+The fundamental physics underpinning this technological drive is the lightwave control of magnetic order on ultrafast (femtosecond to picosecond) time scales.
+Research in this field has rapidly progressed since the first discovery of ultrafast demagnetization of Ni\cite{beaurepaire_ultrafast_1996}.
+To name only a few key discoveries, the magnetization of ferrimagnetic\cite{stanciu_all-optical_2007, radu_transient_2011} or antiferromagnetic materials\cite{olejnik_terahertz_2018} can be deterministically reversed; spin currents can be launched\cite{battiato_superdiffusive_2010, malinowski_control_2008} and employed for efficient THz emission\cite{kampfrath_terahertz_2013}; and finally the recent discovery of optically induced intersite spin transfer (OISTR)\cite{dewhurst_laser-induced_2018}.

-A completely new concept to change the magnetic state with an optical laser pulse was recently proposed theoretically by Dewhurst et~al.~\cite{dewhurst_laser-induced_2018}.
-Here, optical laser pulses induce a spin-selective intersite charge flow in multi-component magnetic systems and can drive a transition between antiferromagnetic and ferromagnetic order.
-It is named optically induced intersite spin transfer (OISTR).

-This transfer between two distinct sites $S$ (spin source) and $D$ (spin drain) within a magnetic material takes place on ultrashort time scales and changes the \textit{local} magnetization without the necessity for spin flips, which would require additional energy to occur.
-The efficiency and directionality of OISTR crucially depends on an asymmetry of the density of states (DOS) at $S$ and $D$.
-If the $D$ site is characterized by an excess of available, unoccupied minority \textit{3d} states above the Fermi level, OISTR is expected to be dominated by transfer of minority carriers.
-Consequently, an equalization of majority and minority spins at $D$ leads to a loss in its \textit{local} magnetization, while a loss of minority states at $S$ will lead to a \textit{local} increase in its magnetization.

-Experimental verification of OISTR was recently shown for a select number of different multi-component magnetic materials: on the one hand via optical spectroscopy for CoCu by Chen et al.~\cite{chen_competing_2019} as well as in half-Heusler materials by Steil et al.~\cite{steil_efficiency_2020}, and on the other hand by time-resolved resonant spectroscopy in the extreme ultraviolet spectral range for NiPt by Siegrist et~al.~\cite{siegrist_light-wave_2019}, for Co$_2$MnGe by Tengdin et~al.~\cite{tengdin_direct_2020}, in FeNi by Hofherr et~al.~\cite{hofherr_ultrafast_2020} and in CoPt by Willems et~al.~\cite{willems_optical_2020}.

-While probing core-to-valence band transitions in resonant spectroscopy has been shown to be sensitive to element-specific, transient occupation changes within the DOS and, hence, to a spin-dependent accumulation of electrons at a distinct site~\cite{willems_optical_2020}, such experiments in the extreme ultraviolet spectral range are still very challenging.
-Thus, systematic studies for an extensive number of samples in a large fluence range are missing in literature.